Paul Weller (born John William Weller) and Rick Buckler met at school in Woking, Surrey, in 1975 and played music together during their lunch hours.

 The pair joined up with Bruce Foxton – who had been playing in a local prog rock band called Rita – and Steve Brookes to play local pubs and clubs, but Brookes soon quit, leaving the band as a trio.

 The Jam signed to Polydor in February 1977 for £6,000 and their first album In The City went Top 20 in the UK.

-Their second LP, The Modern World, was something of a disaster, and everybody involved acknowledged that Weller's songwriting muse had disappeared.
+Their second LP, This Is The Modern World, was something of a disaster, and everybody involved acknowledged that Weller’s songwriting muse had disappeared.

 When their A&R man heard their new recordings, he bluntly told them to scrap it.
 They did, but the breathing space this created, and the pressure they were now under, forced Weller to take stock – with astonishing results.

 The first result was a single, a double-A side comprising The Kinks‘ David Watts and a new Weller song, ‘A’ Bomb In Wardour Street.
 This was followed by another single, Down In The Tube Station At Midnight.